ryanbrodey/Snack-Attack/README.md

-Game Title: Snack Attack
+# Game Title: Snack Attack

-Group Members
+## Group Members

-Ryan Brodey
+- **Ryan Brodey**

-Jake Linnell
+- **Jake Linnell**

-Connor Pham
+- **Connor Pham**

-Julian Jamil
+- **Julian Jamil**

-Current Target / Game Concept
+## Current Target / Game Concept

-This concept may continue to evolve during development.
+_This concept may continue to evolve during development._

 Our current target is to build a kitchen / food-themed first-person shooter (FPS) where the player battles animated food items and kitchen hazards inside a chaotic cooking environment.
-The core gameplay focuses on fast-paced movement, shooting mechanics, and surviving waves or completing objectives within a stylized kitchen world.
+The core gameplay loop will center around fast-paced action, dodging, and creative use of cooking equipment.

-The early prototype will include:
+### The early prototype will include:

-Functional first-person movement and attack
+- Functional first-person movement and attack

-1-2 enemy food models/behaviors
+- 1-2 enemy food models/behaviors

-A single playable kitchen-themed level
+- A single playable kitchen-themed level

-Essential UI elements (health, ammo, score)
+- Essential UI elements (health, ammo, score)

-Core gameplay loop for testing
+- Core gameplay loop for testing

-General Goals for Each Team Member
+## General Goals for Each Team Member

-Julian Jamil —
+- **Julian Jamil** —  Find assets for map building and UI components

-Ryan Brodey —
+- **Ryan Brodey** —  Find/Design assets for player and enemies as well as write code for the enemies

-Jake Linnell —
+- **Jake Linnell** —  Design and build the Map

-Connor Pham —
+- **Connor Pham** —  Write functional code for player view as FPS